Recently Viewed:Hawaii Island's Scenic Byways Hawaii Island's Scenic Byways

 The Stories of Alii Drive: Royal Footsteps Along the Kona Coast

 Alii Drive, what’s in a name?
 To the unsuspecting motorist, travel along Alii Drive on Hawaii Island is a very pleasant seven mile coastal drive filled with scenic vistas, natural resources and recreational opportunities.
-But look a little closer and discover that along these seven miles of roadway hold seven centuries of Hawaiian history and culture revealed in the archaeological sites that have survived over hundreds of years.
+But look a little closer and discover that along these eleven kilometres of roadway hold seven centuries of Hawaiian history and culture revealed in the archaeological sites that have survived over hundreds of years.

 The Alii, Hawaii’s royal class, were the ruler-caretakers of the islands.
 The great chiefs, through their strong genealogical connections, owned all the land in the areas they controlled.
 It was also their duty to communicate with the gods, seeking blessings of health and prosperity through fertile land and sea.